OutSystems/docs-product/src/develop/testing/testing-bdd-framework.md

 tags:
 ---

-# Component testing with BDDFramework tools
+# Component testing with the BDDFramework Client Side tool

 This article describes how to install and start using the BDDFramework tools to implement automated and structured component testing.
 Component testing in OutSystems covers testing **Actions** and exposed **Services** that make up an application's logic.